waseemsalami/project-Big-Data-in-behavioral-science-/README.md

 # About: Practical

-The project consists of 4 main Phases(tasks), each task has its own ipynb file displaying all the modeling proceess of this task.
+The project consists of 4 main Phases(tasks), each task has its own ipynb and html file displaying all the modeling proceess of this task.

 # Task 1: Extracting the raw Reddit Posts text Data by querying with praw from relevant subreddits
 (e.g. https://www.reddit.com/r/minimalism/ and https://www.reddit.com/r/vegan/)